 The landscapes I’d grown up in taught me that extravagance was just fine with the Almighty; live like the trees – stay rooted near a water source but then spring up and get fat pushing branches out in all directions, reaching, always reaching, towards the sun.
 I’d learned well.
 Eight years ago, I was A Pilgrim in foreign lands, my branches and heart were wide open.
 I cared for and buried orphans in Africa, I pulled women from the red light districts in South Calcutta and Soweto, I bartered with child traffickers and befriended Gypsies in Eastern Europe.
 This was the work of The Lord.
 This was Gospel-living.

 Oh, friends.
 Motherhood has been the grandest, the hardest, the most healing, the most distressing, the most joyful, the most heart-wrenching depressing, the most meaningful journey I’ve ever been on.
 When my husband placed our first child on my chest in our little apartment in Dallas, joy transpired.
 Healing waves of God’s goodness flooded me as He gave us a fresh soul to steward.
 There was also an unforeseen consequence: the world went from being very large to being very small (and also very sticky and gooey and pukey and poopy).
 The grandeur of my tree branching out in all directions was transformed into a seedling rooted too close to a rapidly rushing and constantly changing river.
-I became A Pilgrim in my own life.
+I became A Pilgrim in my own life as I was grew 5 uniquely beautiful lives in my body and then watched them tromp into the world outside of me.

 Drowning, that’s what mothering is.
 Gulp air when you can but you better get good at drowning.
 Even then, you may need to develop some sort of anaerobic respiration.
 The textbooks will tell you that anaerobic respiration is “energetically less efficient” than aerobic respiration.
 I have discovered that mothering is probably the most energetically least efficient thing I’ve ever done.
 Our firstborn has never liked sleep very much.
 I was four months pregnant with our son when I slept more than four hours put together.
 Not energy-efficient.